dallar-project/dallar/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Groestlcoin on your native platform.
+The following are some helpful notes on how to run Dallar on your native platform.

 ### Unix